Shivangie/HPDF_task1/README.md

 Contributors
 ---------------
-Contributor of this repository is Shivangi.
+Contributor of this repository is Shivangi Srivastava.

 License
 --------